 Tuscan Tortellini Soup

-- Cheese-filled Tortellini is what I used, and only half of a 19-ounce package, (approx. 8 or 9 ounces used).
-Tortellini tends to expand and absorb a lot of broth in soups and therefore a small amount goes a long way.
+- Cheese-Filled Tortellini is what I used, and only half of a 19-ounce package (approx. 8 or 9 ounces used).
+Tortellini tends to expand and absorb a lot of broth in soups, and therefore, a small amount goes a long way.

 - I used a small bunch of Swiss chard.
 It’s best to use only the green leaves of the Swiss chard for this soup.
 Reserve the white stalks for another stew, soup, or recipe.
 If you prefer to use the stalks, it’s best to slice them and cook them along with the garlic, celery, onion, and fennel.